flohw/dotfiles/xorg/README.md

 Only `.xinitrc` is required to be in homedir.
 Other related configuration goes in `$XDG_CONFIG_HOME/.config/xorg/`.
 ` $XDG_CONFIG_HOME` is exported from zsh configuration which is loaded before xinit.

+> **NOTE**
+> If a display manager (such as gdm, lightdm, kdm, etc) is used, this configuration won't work.
+> You need to uninstall it to make it work properly.

 ## Xresources

 Default `xresources` file loads different specific files located in `xresources.d` directory for default colors, theme colors etc.